Top 10 United Nations Logos – UN Logo Design Inspiration

 3: The World Food Programme Logo

 The World Food Programme (WFP) is the leading humanitarian organisation focused on hunger and food security.
-Established in 1961, WFP's mission is to save and change lives by delivering food assistance during emergencies and working with communities to improve nutrition and build resilience.
+Established in 1961, the WFP's mission is to save and change lives by delivering food assistance during emergencies and working with communities to improve nutrition and build resilience.

-The WFP logo features an image of a hand clasping stalks of wheat and maise, surrounded by laurel leaves, similar to the UN logo.
+The WFP logo features an image of a hand clasping stalks of wheat and maize, surrounded by laurel leaves, similar to the UN logo.
 This represents WFP's mission to provide food and nutritional support to vulnerable communities.
 The simple, minimalist iconography aims to convey the humanitarian spirit of the organisation.
-Under the image is the short name “WFP” in bold letters, with the full name “World Food Programme” beside it.
-The logo evokes WFP's goal to take swift, meaningful action to nourish and uplift the world's hungry.

 4: The International Monetary Fund Logo